 A presentation from 2022–2023 William and Flora Hewlett Foundation Fellow Hong Yang

 Yang is recognized for his interdisciplinary work in paleoclimate research.
-He will use an integrated biogeochemical, paleobiological, and modeling approach to analyze decadal-scale atmospheric CO2, temperature, and other biological and ecological records within a millennium during the middle Miocene global warming period, some 15 million years ago, to contextualize high-resolution paleoclimate data in modeling the forcing and rate of near future global climate change and its impact.
-As a scientist and an educator, in this lecture, he will address how scientific data and climate change education can play critical roles in mitigation and adaption of the unprecedented climate crisis.
+He uses an integrated biogeochemical, paleobiological, and modeling approach to analyze decadal-scale atmospheric CO2, temperature, and other biological and ecological records within a millennium during the middle Miocene global warming period, some 15 million years ago.
+He contextualizes high-resolution paleoclimate data in modeling the forcing and rate of near future global climate change and its impact.
+As a scientist and an educator, he addresses how scientific data and climate change education can play critical roles in mitigation and adaption of the unprecedented climate crisis.